Tesla Model X review

-What the Tesla Model X gives you is quite amazing – space for up to seven, the highest of high tech and incredible acceleration – but you’d expect better quality in a car that costs this much
+What the Tesla Model X electric car gives you is quite amazing – space for up to seven, the highest of high tech and incredible acceleration.
+But, you’d expect better quality in a car that costs this much

-Its makers will tell you that the Tesla Model X is an SUV, but it’s basically people carrier version of the Model S. Like the S, this is also an electric car and it uses similar chassis, drivetrain and suspension components, but they’re wrapped up in a more practical body.
+Its makers will tell you that the Tesla Model X is an SUV, but it’s basically a people carrier version of the Model S. Like the S, this is also an electric car and it uses similar components, but they’re wrapped up in a more practical body.

-For the most part, it works pretty well, too.
-There’s plenty of room in the front seats for a couple of adults; and, thanks to the wide range of adjustment on the steering wheel and driver’s seat – all done electrically, of course – it’s easy for almost anyone to find a decent driving position.
+Thankfully, despite the sheer number of gizmos you’ll find under the Tesla Model X’s space-age skin, it’s still a very practical electric family car.
+There’s plenty of room in the front seats for a couple of adults and it’s easy for almost anyone to get comfy thanks to the wide range of adjustment on the steering wheel and driver’s seat – all done electrically, of course.

-You can order your Tesla Model X as a five-, six- or seven-seater, but whichever you choose, those Falcon wing doors make it fantastically easy for the rear-seat passengers to get in.
+You can order your Tesla Model X as a five-, six- or seven-seater, but whichever you choose, those upwards-hinging rear doors make it fantastically easy for the rear-seat passengers to get in.
 And, once they’re in, they’ll have plenty of room.
-In the second row, all three (or two, in a six-seat cabin) seats are individual, and each can be adjusted independently of the others.
+In the second row, all three seats can be adjusted independently of the others.

-As with many seven-seater cars, the Tesla Model X boot isn’t that big when all seven seats are upright, but it’s big enough to take a couple of small suitcases.
-And, by virtue of having no engine in the front, the car also has an extra ‘boot’ under the bonnet.
-This has a capacity of almost 200 litres and will take a set of golf clubs.
+Unlike most seven-seat SUVs, there’s enough space for adults to get comfy in the Tesla Model X’s rearmost seats and it’s dead easy to climb in thanks to the sliding middle row of seats.
+The boot isn’t all that big with seven seats in place, but there’s still space to pack a couple of small suitcases.
+And, by virtue of having no engine in the front, the car also has an extra ‘boot’ under the bonnet with enough space to carry the car’s charging cables and a set of golf clubs.

 Given how expensive this car is, the build quality and the standard of fit and finish are really nothing like as good as they should be